 South Dos Palos is a very small town located in the state of California.
 With a population of 1,747 people and just one neighborhood, South Dos Palos is the 679th largest community in California.

-Because occupations involving physical labor dominate the local economy, South Dos Palos is generally considered to be a blue-collar town.
-42.94% of the South Dos Palos workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+South Dos Palos is a blue-collar town, with 42.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Dos Palos is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in South Dos Palos who work in office and administrative support (14.50%), farm management occupations (12.24%), and healthcare (11.30%).

 Telecommuters are a relatively large percentage of the workforce: 10.36% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.